JuliaSeismo/SeisNoise.jl/README.md

   - Custom types for saving Fourier Transforms of data and cross-correlations
   - Array-based processing of raw data and cross-correlation.
   - Methods for *dv/v* measurements.
-  - Coming soon: GPU support and dispersion analysis.
+  - Coming soon: Dispersion analysis.

-## Basic Cross-Correlation
+## SeisNoise Cross-Correlation Example
 Once you have installed the package you can type `using SeisNoise` to start cross-correlating.
 For example